hsbadr/HiClimR/README.md

 require(HiClimR)

 #----------------------------------------------------------------------------------#
-# Advanced examples to provide more information about code                         #
-# functionality and usage of the available helper functions                        #
+# Miscellaneous examples to provide more information about functionality and usage #
-# that can be used separately or for other applications.                           #
+# of the helper functions that can be used separately or for other applications.   #                          #
 #----------------------------------------------------------------------------------#

 ## Load test case data